 Many countries should have the same LBGTQ rights as we have in Denmark.

 Legal change of gender is allowed in Denmark without a medical expert statement and without surgey.
 In fact this has been legal in Denmark since 1929.

 The Danish Parlament decided to remove transgender gender identity from the National Board of Health's list of mental illnesses in 2016.
 The change came into effect on 1'st of january 2017.
-In fact Denmark was the second country in the world to do this.
+In fact Denmark was the first country in the world to do this.